 Unrope and walk off heading towards Brownstone wall.

-The route starts in the large gully between Sweet Crude and Black Pearl.
+The route starts in the large gully between Smooth Operator and The Black Pearl.
 The obvious landmark is the huge chockstone at the top of pitch one.

 Descent - Walkoff northwest towards Brownstone Wall.